 Happy New Year!
-2016 is here marking module 9the beginning of the 6th year in my model railroad adventure.
+2016 is here marking the beginning of the 6th year in my model railroad adventure.
 And what better way to celebrate than having the railroad complete through our little neck of the woods – Lapeer MI.
 At least a portion of Lapeer.
 A very small portion actually.
 OK make it a teeny tiny bit of Lapeer.
 The Saginaw St. grade crossing area to be specific.
 But at least the railroad is in Lapeer!

 Some time off work for the holidays and a very understanding wife allowed me to make fairly rapid progress on the module.
 How about a run-through of the build process?